schance995/medhacks2020_iris/README.md

-# Iris: MedHacks2020, Team Empowerment Through Information
+# We are Team Empowerment Through Information at MedHacks2020, and this is
 ![Iris Logo](Iris.png)